-Police, FBI looking for boyfriend of Gabby Petito, who disappeared during their cross-country road trip
+Family says Laundrie is now missing; Petito still not found

 An attorney for Brian Laundrie, Steven Bertolino, did not immediately respond to a request for comment from the Associated Press on Friday night.

-Attorneys for the Petito family released a statement saying “Brian is not missing.”
+Attorney’s for the Petito family released a statement saying “Brian is not missing.”

 “All of Gabby’s family want the world to know that Brian is not missing, he is hiding.
 Gabby is missing,” the statement from the law office of Richard B. Stafford said.